 When discussing the contested nature of migration economics, it is relevant to ask not only how different destination countries experience the economic benefits or costs of migration, but also whether there are any global gains from migration-which in the long run might be beneficial for all.
 In a review of existing estimates, it appears that it would be advantageous to reduce migrant barriers.
 Indeed, even a small reduction of barriers to labour migration would bring enormous gains to the global economy.
-This is partly because increased and orderly migration would increase global levels of production, it would be beneficial for the migrants themselves, and it would bring resources to the countries of origin.
+This is partly because increased and orderly migration would bring resources to the countries of origin.
 As most policy and migration economics focus on how immigration affects destination countries' economies, findings on the global benefits from increased labour migration often remain neglected.